Making Smart Fabric Choices for Institutional Spaces

 Silica

-Many of you may not have heard of Silica.
+Many may not have heard of Silica.
 This is newer coated fabric (first launched 2008) that is likely the most sustainable of coated fabrics currently on the market.
 Silica is made of silicone, think sand, and has a polyester backing.
 The remarkable thing with Silica is that nothing sticks to the surface.
-Sharpie marker, pen, mustard etc etc. There is a laundry list of daily items we all use that simply come off of silica products with soap and water.
+Sharpie marker, pen, mustard etc. There is a laundry list of daily items we all use that simply come off of silica products with soap and water.
 Silica is a coated fabric that is inherently anti-microbial and anti-fungal, no top coats means no extra chemicals.
 Nothing to my knowledge, so far, is able to penetrate Silica and cleaners have not degraded the material.
 There are solids, textures and prints so you are able to realize your design.

 Reading Labels